 clinical exercise physiology - MS

 The Master’s degree in Clinical Exercise Physiology will provide students with the opportunity to develop an in depth knowledge of and hands-on experiences in preventive and rehabilitative practices for patients with cardiopulmonary, metabolic, and musculoskeletal diseases as well as apparently healthy and low risk populations.
 Clinicians will act as part of a health care team that develops exercise recommendations, administers diagnostics tests and provides guidance that promotes healthy lifestyles.
 The Department of Kinesiology and Applied Physiology has state of the art exercise stress testing, body composition, lipid/glucose monitoring, bicycle ergometry and metabolic assessment equipment and highly trained faculty.
-In addition, this degree will also help students prepare for the American College of Sports Medicine’s (ACSM) Certified Clinical Exercise Physiologist (CCEP) exam, which focuses on cardiovascular and pulmonary rehabilitation.
+In addition, this degree will also help students prepare for the American College of Sports Medicine’s (ACSM) Certified Clinical Exercise Physiologist (CCEP) exam.

 The College of Health Sciences (CHS) and the Clinical Exercise Physiology program embraces diversity, inclusion, connectedness, and professionalism as core institutional values.
 We believe that a diverse student, faculty, and staff body are critical to our teaching and scholarship and are a much needed reflection of the diverse patients and caregivers for whom we provide care.
 Beyond the University’s code of conduct for students and employees, which we fully support, we have additional standards and expectations for members of CHS and the Clinical Exercise Physiology program due to our important roles and influence in health and healthcare.